smarter-sh/community/wg-data-protection/annual-report-2020.md

 * What was the initial mission of the group and if it's changed, how?
   * https://github.com/kubernetes/community/tree/master/wg-data-protection
   * https://github.com/kubernetes/community/blob/master/wg-data-protection/charter.md
-  * The initial mission of this WG is to identify missing functionality and work together to design features to enable data protection support in Kubernetes.
+  * The initial mission of this WG is to identify missing functionality and work together to design features to enable data protection support in Smarter.
 This is unchanged.

 * What’s the current roadmap until completion?
   * We have many items listed in the in-scope section of the charter.
 We’d like to get them done.